 Automation in Action: A Common Example

 Let’s say you need to generate a job order for a 12-hour repair job.
 In the manual process, you would either find the paper version of the purchase order request form.
-Then, you need to fill out every detail and attach it by email to send to your manager.
+After this, you need to fill out every detail and attach it by email to send to your manager.
 The manager should approve it and send it to procurement, who should create the order.